-He has played with numerous world-class orchestras such as the Philharmonia, Orchestre Nationale de Paris, Staatskapelle Berlin, St-Petersburg Philharmonic, Orchestre Symphonique de Montreal, Czech Philharmonic, Warsaw National Philharmonic, NHK Symphony, Sydney Symphony, Russian National Symphony.
-As well as Virtuosi of Moscow, Sinfonia Varsovia, Vienna Chamber, Zurich Chamber, the Ensemble Orchestral de Paris… Also, he has appeared under the direction of Sir Neville Marriner, Pinchas Zukerman, Mariss Jansons, Pavvo Jarvi , Vladimir Ashkenazy, Ivan Fisher, Frans Bruggen, Vladimir Spivakov...
+He has played with numerous world-class orchestras, including the Philharmonia, Orchestre Nationale de Paris, Staatskapelle Berlin, St-Petersburg Philharmonic, Orchestre Symphonique de Montreal, Czech Philharmonic, Warsaw National Philharmonic, NHK Symphony, Sydney Symphony, Russian National Symphony, Virtuosi of Moscow, Sinfonia Varsovia, Vienna Chamber, Zurich Chamber, and the Ensemble Orchestral de Paris.
+He has appeared under the direction of Sir Neville Marriner, Pinchas Zukerman, Mariss Jansons, Pavvo Jarvi, Vladimir Ashkenazy, Ivan Fisher, Frans Bruggen, Vladimir Spivakov and Sakari Oramo.

 Other career highlights include a New Year’s Day concert (1995) with Yo Yo Ma, Seiji Ozawa, Kathleen Battle, and the late Mstislav Rostropovich, in a major international event produced by the Japanese Broadcasting Corporation NHK.
 On Chopin’s 200th Birthday, March 1st, 2010, he played the Concerto in f-minor at a Gala Concert in Warsaw with the Orchestra of the Eighteenth Century under the direction of Frans Bruggen.
 During the 2012-2013 season, Dang Thai Son toured around the world with all five of Beethoven’s piano concertos.